akka/akka/akka-docs/src/main/paradox/persistence-query-leveldb.md

 The stream is completed with failure if there is a failure in executing the query in the backend journal.

-### AllPersistenceIdsQuery and CurrentPersistenceIdsQuery
+### PersistenceIdsQuery and CurrentPersistenceIdsQuery

-`allPersistenceIds` is used for retrieving all `persistenceIds` of all persistent actors.
+`persistenceIds` is used for retrieving all `persistenceIds` of all persistent actors.

 Scala
 :  @@snip [LeveldbPersistenceQueryDocSpec.scala]($code$/scala/docs/persistence/query/LeveldbPersistenceQueryDocSpec.scala) { #AllPersistenceIds }